sebastianbergmann/phpunit-documentation-english/src/writing-tests-for-phpunit.rst

 #.

-   Inside the test methods, assertion methods such as ``assertEquals()`` (see :ref:`appendixes.assertions`) are used to assert that an actual value matches an expected value.
+   Inside the test methods, assertion methods such as ``assertSame()`` (see :ref:`appendixes.assertions`) are used to assert that an actual value matches an expected value.

 .. code-block:: php
     :caption: Testing array operations with PHPUnit